SystemsApproach/security/systems.rst

-Once the SSH-TRANS channel exists, the next step is for the user to actually log into the machine, or more specifically, authenticate himself or herself to the server.
+Once the SSH-TRANS channel exists, the next step is for the user to actually log into the machine, or more specifically, authenticate the user to the server.
 SSH allows three different mechanisms for doing this.
-First, since the two machines are communicating over a secure channel, it is OK for the user to simply send his or her password to the server.
-This is not a safe thing to do when using Telnet since the password would be sent in the clear, but in the case of SSH the password is encrypted in the SSH-TRANS channel.
+First, since the two machines are communicating over a secure channel, it is OK for the user to simply send their password to the server.
+This is not a safe thing to do when using Telnet since the password would be sent in the clear, but in the case of SSH, the password is encrypted in the SSH-TRANS channel.
 The second mechanism uses public-key encryption.
-This requires that the user has already placed his or her public key on the server.
+This requires that the user has already placed their public key on the server.
 The third mechanism, called *host-based authentication*, basically says that any user claiming to be so-and-so from a certain set of trusted hosts is automatically believed to be that same user on the server.
-Host-based authentication requires that the client *host* authenticate itself to the server when they first connect; standard SSH-TRANS only authenticates the server by default.
+Host-based authentication requires that the client *host* authenticate itself to the server when the client first connects; standard SSH-TRANS only authenticates the server by default.

 The main thing you should take away from this discussion is that SSH is a fairly straightforward application of the protocols and